pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

 Asynchronous programming techniques
 ====================================

-.. note:: My answer is to use Celery + Redis/RabbitMQ to handle this stuff.
+.. note:: My normal answer is to use Celery + Redis/RabbitMQ to handle this stuff.

+by TODO: ask the name of speaker

+* *Walked in the on the part about Twisted...*
 * Threads vs processes are a debatable issue.
 * Cost of using Python to create new processes is considered slow
 * Blocking and memory access issues